canonical/jhack/README.md

 Now type:

-> `jhack crpc myapp/0 --input ./path/to/script.py`
+> `jhack script myapp/0 --input ./path/to/script.py`

 and you should see as output the current value of the `key` application data setting.
 You will also see that the `other-key` has been updated to `"value"`.

+Run the command with `--help` for additional options and configuration.